wix/wix-demo-nextjs-template/README.md

 Set up environment variables to consume Wix Headless APIs:

-1. In the template's root folder, create a file for the local environment variables:
+1. In the root folder, create a file for the local environment variables:
    ```sh
    cp .env.template .env.local.
    ```